hongminh54/BeatHeritage/README.md

 # Mapperatorinator

-Try the model [here](https://colab.research.google.com/github/OliBomby/Mapperatorinator/blob/main/colab/mapperatorinator_inference.ipynb).
+Try the generative model [here](https://colab.research.google.com/github/OliBomby/Mapperatorinator/blob/main/colab/mapperatorinator_inference.ipynb), or MaiMod [here](https://colab.research.google.com/github/OliBomby/Mapperatorinator/blob/main/colab/mai_mod_inference.ipynb).
 Check out a video showcase [here](https://youtu.be/FEr7t1L2EoA).

 Mapperatorinator is multi-model framework that uses spectrogram inputs to generate fully featured osu! beatmaps for all gamemodes and [assist modding beatmaps](#maimod-the-ai-driven-modding-tool).
 The goal of this project is to automatically generate rankable quality osu! beatmaps from any song with a high degree of customizability.